 - One of the major benefits of organic farming is its wide-ranging impact on community health and hygiene, and it meets non-standard lifestyles that rely on science and technology.
 This protects farmers from the devastating effects of chemical pesticides on their health.

-- Organic farming not only checks soil erosion and pollution, thus preserving its products which will be disastrously affected by the use of urea and pesticides but also improve soil structure and fertility.
+- Organic farming not only checks soil erosion and pollution, thus preserving its products, which will be disastrously affected by urea and pesticides, but also improves soil structure and fertility.

-- Crop rotation helps maintain biodiversity while promoting biodiversity as well as providing free nutrients.
+- Crop rotation helps maintain biodiversity while promoting biodiversity and providing free nutrients.

-- Organic farming is very economical in India, it does not use any expensive fertilizers, pesticides, or HYV seeds for planting crops.
+- Organic farming is very economical in India; it uses no expensive fertilizers, pesticides, or HYV seeds for planting crops.
 There are no costs involved.

 - Organic products are in high demand and can generate more revenue through exports.

-- Organic products are more nutritious, tasty, and healthier compared to chemical products.
-Organic farming in India is very environmentally friendly, it does not use fertilizers and chemicals.
+- Organic products are more nutritious, tasty, and healthier than chemical products.
+Organic farming in India is very environmentally friendly, not using fertilizers and chemicals.

 - Organic farming generally requires more labor for farm activities than conventional farming, so it creates more jobs.
 Crop rotation, non-chemical pest control, weeds, mixed farming, processing, cleaning of grain necessitated by damage caused by insects and direct marketing, etc., require more hands or manual labor.
 It can also boost women’s employment, especially in rural areas.

 - Maintaining organic matter levels, encouraging soil biological activity, and protecting soil long-term fertility from careful mechanical interventions.